A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: HIV Recency Classification from PHIA Data

-In contrast with our method and logistic regression, RITA in PHIA does not give probabilistic predictions.
+In contrast with our method and naive logistic regression, RITA in PHIA does not give probabilistic predictions.
 It classifies a non-ART HIV-positive individual as a recent infection if ODn $\leq 1.5$ and VL $\geq1000$, and as long-term otherwise \citep{icap2021phia}.
 We set $\beta_{\text{age}}=\beta_{\text{gender}}=\beta_{\text{CD4}}=0$ in our model and only estimate $(\beta_{0},\beta_{\text{ODn}},\beta_{\text{logVL}})$ for biomarkers used by RITA.
-The estimates based on Malawi PHIA data are $(0.96,-0.49,-0.19)$ with standard error $(0.16,0.15,0.15)$. logVL is not significant in our model, while ODn is significant with a negative coefficient, indicating that lower ODn relates to recent infection.
-Figure~\ref{fig:risk2_glm} shows that individuals classified as recent infection by RTIA mostly have a large Type-2 risk.
-Figure~\ref{fig:BCT} compares the predictions from RITA and the Type-1 risk of recent infection.
-Among 408 Malawi PHIA individuals, only 17 are predicted as recently infected by RITA, all associated with higher Type-1 risk.
+The estimates based on Malawi PHIA data are $(0.01,-0.49,-0.11)$ with standard error $(0.18,0.14,0.13)$.
+Lower ODn is related to recent infection, while logVL is likely not to be associated with infection recency.
+Figure~\ref{fig2} shows that individuals classified as recent infection by RITA mostly have a large Type-2 risk except for three subjects whose most recent HIV test was taken over five years ago.
+Figure~\ref{fig3} compares the predictions from RITA and the Type-1 risk of recent infection.
+Among 408 Malawi PHIA individuals, only 17 are predicted as recent cases by RITA, all associated with higher Type-1 risk.
 Many solid circles are located outside the top-left quadrant, indicating low sensitivity of the RITA.
-Meanwhile, by our model, most individuals with long-term infection have a Type-1 risk lower than 3/4.
+Meanwhile, by our model, most individuals with long-term infection have a Type-1 risk lower than 0.45.